ml-explore/mlx-examples/llms/README.md

 convert("mistralai/Mistral-7B-v0.1", quantize=True, upload_name=upload_name)
 ```

-This will generate it a 4-bit quantized Mistral-7B and upload it to the
+This will generate a 4-bit quantized Mistral-7B and upload it to the
 repo `mlx_community/My-Mistral-7B-v0.1-4bit`.
 It will also save the
 converted model in the path `mlx_model` by default.